Back to blog

 The tool is open-source (GPL-3.0), written in Go, and the code is at github.com/StamusNetworks/stamusctl.
 The rest of this series is about how it works under the hood.

-1. Pull a configuration template from an OCI registry (or use an embedded one)
+1. Pull a template bundle from an OCI registry (or use an embedded fallback)

-3. Render the template with Go’s text/template + Sprig functions
+5. Render every template file through Go’s text/template + Sprig

-5. Wrap docker compose to manage the stack
+7. Wrap docker compose to manage the resulting stack

-For offline environments, templates are also compiled into the binary via go:embed:
+For environments with no registry access at all, templates are also compiled into the binary via go:embed:

 //go:embed clearndr/*